From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Methodology

-\begin{enumerate} \item \textbf{Phase 1: Diagnostic Probing.} The Probe Agent identifies the failure context and executes an instrumentation strategy.
-By injecting logging statements, it captures a structured Runtime Trace containing variable values and branch decisions.
+\item \textbf{Phase 1: Diagnostic Probing.} The Probe Agent identifies the failure context and executes an instrumentation strategy.
+By inserting logging statements, the system collects test-specific runtime observations, including the values of selected variables and any branch or action markers recorded by the probes.

 \item \textbf{Phase 2: Multi-Strategy Debate.} We initialize agents with distinct repair strategies: Defensive, Causal, and Semantic.
-These agents operate within a Generate, Critique and Update loop, utilizing the captured trace as a hard constraint to validate and filter patch candidates.
+These agents operate within a Generate, Critique and Update loop, {where the captured runtime observations and execution feedback are used to generate and review patch candidates}.

-\item \textbf{Phase 3: Arbitration and Synthesis.} Finally, a Judge Agent analyzes the debate history to resolve conflicts between strategies and synthesize a final patch, which is verified within the sandbox. \end{enumerate}
+\item \textbf{Phase 3: Arbitration and Synthesis.} Finally, a Judge Agent analyzes {the summaries of the remaining proposals and the runtime observations} to resolve conflicts between strategies and synthesize a final patch, which is verified within the sandbox. \end{enumerate}